ljyGmail/MyNotes/Vim/practical_vim/ch01_vim_way.md

 ## Tip 5.
 Find and Replace by Hand

-* Use `*` to executes a search for the word under the cursor at the moment.
+- Use `*` to executes a search for the word under the cursor at the moment.

-* Make the Change Repeatable
+- Make the Change Repeatable

+## Tip 6.
+Meet the Dot Formula

+- The Ideal: One Keystroke to Move, One Keystroke to Execute